-Electromagnetic Force on Current-Carrying Wire Calculator
+Magnetic Force on a Current-Carrying Wire Calculator

 From a microscopic point of view, the electric current is the result of the flow of tiny charged particles – electrons.
 If the charged particle moves in a magnetic field, it will be subjected to the Lorentz force.
-In the text below, we explain how can you estimate the force acting on a straight wire with about 1012 electrons moving through it.
+In the text below, we explain how you can estimate the force acting on a straight wire with about 1012 electrons moving through it.

 When can we observe electromagnetic force?

-When we place a wire which carries the electric current in the magnetic field, each of the moving electrons (which comprise the current) will experience the Lorentz force (see our Lorentz force calculator for more details).
+When we place a wire that carries the electric current in the magnetic field, each of the moving electrons (which comprise the current) will experience the Lorentz force (see our Lorentz force calculator for more details).
 It means that this wire will start moving if there is no other strong enough force that can stop it, for example, a friction force.
 Such a condition may be met when the wire hangs vertically in the air.

 💡 To learn more about frictional forces, check out our friction calculator.